sindresorhus/ky/readme.md

 Type: `number | false`\
 Default: `10000`

-Timeout in milliseconds for getting a response.
-Each retry attempt gets the full timeout.
+Per-attempt timeout in milliseconds for getting a response, applied independently to each retry.
 Cannot be greater than 2147483647.
+See also [`totalTimeout`](#totaltimeout).

-If set to `false`, there will be no timeout.
+If set to `false`, there will be no per-attempt timeout.

 ##### totalTimeout

 Type: `number | false`\
 Default: `false`

-Total timeout in milliseconds for the entire operation, including all retries and delays.
+Overall timeout in milliseconds for the entire operation, including retries and delays.
+Throws a `TimeoutError` if exceeded.
 Cannot be greater than 2147483647.
-Throws a `TimeoutError` if exceeded.

-This is useful when you want to cap the total time spent on an operation, while still allowing each individual retry to use the full per-attempt `timeout`.
+If set to `false` or not specified, there is no overall timeout.

 ```js
 import ky from 'ky';